 Shortly thereafter, the JPLs petitioned the Bankruptcy Court for the Southern District of New York for recognition of the proceeding pending in the Grand Court of the Cayman Islands as a foreign main proceeding.
 The JPLs also sought related relief, including authorization to conduct discovery in the United States in connection with assertedly fraudulent misconduct, including what the JPLs assert was a possible misappropriation of more than $600 million in corporate funds.

-Judge Jones answered this question in a recent opinion in the In this case of Global Blood Cord Corporation; Judge Jones of the Southern District of New York denied recognition of the foreign proceeding under Chapter 15 because he found that the proceeding in the Cayman Islands at its present stage fell outside the range of types of proceedings that had been found eligible for assistance under Chapter 15, and outside the meaning of applicable provisions of the Bankruptcy Code.
+Judge Jones answered this question in a 2022 opinion in the In this case of Global Blood Cord Corporation; Judge Jones of the Southern District of New York denied recognition of the foreign proceeding under Chapter 15 because he found that the proceeding in the Cayman Islands at that stage fell outside the range of types of proceedings that had been found eligible for assistance under Chapter 15 and outside the meaning of applicable provisions of the Bankruptcy Code.
 In re Glob.
 Cord Blood Corp., No. 22-11347 (DSJ), 2022 WL 17478530, at *1 (Bankr.
 S.D.N.Y.
 Dec.
 5, 2022).
-At the time of the petition, the JPLs had not taken any steps to wind-up the company and no steps related to classification, adjustment, or resolution of specific debts.
+At the time of the petition, the JPLs had not taken any steps to wind up the company and no steps related to classification, adjustment, or resolution of specific debts.
 Accordingly, Judge Jones held that the Cayman Islands proceeding lacked two essential characteristics of a “foreign proceeding” pursuant to Section 101(23).
 It was not a collective proceeding, and it was not a proceeding for fixing or adjusting debts or creditors rights.
 The JPLs were not seeking to identify creditors, quantify and classify Global Cord Blood Corp.’s debts, or determine a scheme of distribution to creditors on account of those debts.
 The creditor body had not even received formal notice of the Cayman Proceeding, and no claim submission or review process was in place.

 Considering the nature of their appointment, i.e., the investigation of officers and directors conduct in connection with the transaction subject to attack, it appears that pursuing 1782 discovery would be the only avenue for the JPLs at this stage of the Cayman Island Proceedings.